-Having already reviewed Scarecrows Of The Third Reich I pretty much had to do the same for Andrew Jones’ Werewolves Of The Third Reich.
-Jones is one of the most prolific filmmakers working in the UK these days with nearly 30 films to his credit.
-And surprisingly I haven’t reviewed anything by him yet.
-And besides, it had to be better of the two, right?
+Having already reviewed Scarecrows Of The Third Reich, I pretty much had to do the same for Andrew Jones’ Werewolves Of The Third Reich.
+Jones is one of the most prolific filmmakers working in the UK these days, with nearly 30 films to his credit.
+And surprisingly, I haven’t reviewed anything by him yet.
+And besides, it had to be the better of the two, right?

 Meanwhile, Dr. Mengele (Neville Cann, In The Cloud) is meeting with Hitler (Oliver Fritz) to discuss his work creating a human/animal hybrid.
 Or, in more simple terms, a werewolf.
 While he’s doing this Mengele’s wife Ilsa (Suzie Frances Garton, Hex, Robert) is busy torturing prisoners and bedding SS officers.

 The Germans ambush the truck carrying Murphy.
 The guards are killed but Murphy and the other prisoners Billy ‘The Butcher’ (Derek Nelson, Pandamonium), ‘Fighting Joe’ Kane (Darren Swain, Avengement) and ‘Reckless’ Reggie Brown (Kwame Augustine).
 If you guessed their escape brings them to the doctor’s camp right about he finds out about his wife.
 And that he injects her current fuck buddy with werewolf serum, you’ve seen as many bad movies as I have.